russross/4307/_problems/imdb-monsters/5/doc/doc.md

     query into the title table and then check if the title is a match.

-*   If the title is a match, use the person ID from the crew entrie to perform a stabbing query into the people table and print the matching row.
+*   If the title is a match, use the person ID from the crew entry to perform a stabbing query into the people table and print the matching row.